Satanism: Demographics

 A survey in the Encyclopedia of Satanism found that people became involved with Satanism in many diverse ways and were found in many countries.
 The survey found that more Satanists were raised as Protestant Christians than Catholic.

 Dyrendal, Lewis, and Petersen observed that from surveys of Satanists conducted in the early 21st century, it was clear that the Satanic milieu was "heavily dominated by young males".
 They nevertheless noted that census data from New Zealand suggested that there may be a growing proportion of women becoming Satanists.
 In comprising more men than women, Satanism differs from most other religious communities, including most new religious communities.
 Most Satanists came to their religion through reading, either online or books, rather than through being introduced to it through personal contacts.
 Many practitioners do not claim that they converted to Satanism, but rather state that they were born that way, and only later in life confirmed that Satanism served as an appropriate label for their pre-existing worldviews.
 Others have stated that they had experiences with supernatural phenomena that led them to embracing Satanism.
-A number of Satanists reported anger toward some practicing Christians, and said that the monotheistic gods of Christianity and other religions are unethical, citing issues such as the problem of evil.
-For some practitioners, Satanism gave a sense of hope, even for those who had been physically and sexually abused.

 The surveys revealed that atheistic Satanists appeared to be in the majority, although the numbers of theistic Satanists appeared to grow over time.
 Beliefs in the afterlife varied, although the most common beliefs about the afterlife were reincarnation and the idea that consciousness survives bodily death.
 The surveys also demonstrated that most recorded Satanists practiced magic, although there were differing opinions as to whether magical acts operated according to etheric laws or whether the effect of magic was purely psychological.
 A number of Satanists described performing cursing, in most cases as a form of vigilante justice.
 Most practitioners conduct their religious observances in a solitary manner, and never or rarely meet fellow Satanists for rituals.
 Rather, the primary interaction that takes place between Satanists is online, on websites or via email.
 From their survey data, Dyrendal, Lewis, and Petersen noted that the average length of involvement in the Satanic milieu was seven years.
-A Satanist's involvement in the movement tends to peak in the early twenties and drops off sharply in their thirties.
+A Satanist's involvement in the movement tends to peak in their early twenties and drops off sharply in their thirties.
 A small proportion retain their allegiance to the religion into their elder years.
 When asked about their ideology, the largest proportion of Satanists identified as apolitical or non-aligned, while only a small percentage identified as conservative.
-A small minority of Satanists expressed support for National Socialism; conversely, over two-thirds expressed opposition or strong opposition to it.
+A small minority of Satanists expressed support for Nazism; conversely, over two-thirds expressed opposition or strong opposition to it.